-Shamanic healing goes back many thousands of years and has been practiced the world over, including countries that are now part of modern 'Western culture'.
-It is not a religion and it is not aligned with any particular cultural belief system and because of this it is often referred to as ‘the path of direct revelation’.
-This is because the wisdom and healing gained through shamanic practices enables individuals to experience ‘direct knowing’ for themselves.
+Shamanic healing goes back many thousands of years and evidence suggests that it was once practiced the world over, including in countries that are now part of modern 'Western society'.
+It is not a religion and it is not aligned with any particular cultural belief system.
+It is often referred to as ‘the path of direct revelation’ because the wisdom and healing gained through shamanic practices enables individuals to experience ‘direct knowing’ for themselves.
 It could be seen as being the most ancient of human spiritual occupations.

 From a shamanic perspective, everything, including inanimate objects, contains a consciousness, or spirit.
-We are all connected; not just all humans, but the animals, birds, plants, trees, rocks, water, everything.
+Thus, we are all connected; not just all humans, but the animals, birds, plants, trees, rocks, water, everything.
 We are all part of nature and each of us has a rightful place on the Earth.
-This is perspective is also known as 'animism' and it is recognised as the way in which most indigenous cultures view the world and the place of humans within it.
+This idea that everything has a consciousness is known as 'animism' and is recognised as the way in which most indigenous cultures view the world and our place as humans within it.

 I found myself drawn to shamanism in around 2013, after many years of exploring other forms of alternative and complementary healing and therapies.
 I found it so profoundly personally healing that I wanted to be able to share it with others.
 This led me to undertake several years of formal training in therapeutic shamanism, which I completed in 2017.
 I believe this provided me with an excellent grounding in the ethical practice of core shamanism, incorporating psychotherapeutic techniques alongside the shamanic elements.
 Since graduating I have been developing my own way of working, integrating shamanism into my therapy practice and my everyday life.
 I now see it as the thread that connects everything that I do.

 Working with me